AnthonyByansi/Auth0-Exploratorium/Best_Practices_and_Security/Identity_Management_Best_Practices.md

 By following these identity management best practices, you can establish a robust and secure identity management framework within your applications.
 Remember to regularly review and update your identity management processes to align with changing security requirements and evolving threats.

-Refer to Auth0's official documentation for additional guidance and detailed instructions on implementing these best practices in Auth0.
+Refer to the  [official documentation](https://auth0.com/docs/) for additional guidance and detailed instructions on implementing these best practices in Auth0.